Connected Science Community Chemistry PhD Program

 – explore Cross-Disciplinary Research to help you solve pressing research challenges; and

-– gain external Work Experience – an integral part of your training, with many opportunities.
+– gain external Work Experience – an integral part of your professional training, with many opportunities.

 For the duration of their program, students receive full tuition scholarship, a graduate assistant position with stipend, and health insurance.